Central Foundation Boys' School

 Central Foundation Boys' School is a voluntary-aided comprehensive secondary school in the London Borough of Islington.
 It was founded at a meeting in 1865 and opened the following year in Bath Street, before moving to its current location on Cowper Street in 1869.
 Originally named The Middle Class School of London, it was renamed in 1890 after the establishment of its trust body, the Central Foundation Schools Trust.
 Its sister school is Central Foundation Girls' School in Tower Hamlets.
 Both schools are beneficiaries of the charity Central Foundation Schools of London, which in turn is a beneficiary of The Dulwich Estate, successor to the historic College of God's Gift charity.

-There are 750 pupils in the school aged 11–16, all of whom are boys, and around 200 sixth form students aged 16–19, both boys and girls.
-The sixth form is part of the Islington Sixth Form Consortium, a shared sixth form project with three other schools in Islington which is why the intake is mixed sex.
-The current Headteacher is Jamie Brownhill who has occupied the post since 2010.